blackholeorbit/nullbit/OverTheWire_Bandit_In_Progress.md

 logout
 Connection to bandit.labs.overthewire.org closed.
 ```
-I copied the password for the next level and proceeded, after logging out of the current ssh session.
+I copied the password for the next level and proceeded, after logging out of the current session.

 ```
 ┌──(kali㉿kali)-[~]